Volunteer in Vietnam to Help Street Kids in Hanoi

 “Spread the word and encourage dining at KOTO,” says Pham.
 “Second, if you have skills in training, management, or the hospitality industry, talk to us about volunteering your time to work at KOTO.
 Or take a look at our wish list of items needed for donation.”

-According to Street Kids International, there are over 100 million children living and working on the streets around the world.
+There are over 100 million children living and working on the streets around the world, and not all of them can be placed with extended family or the community, and in many cases are even rejected or treated as pariahs.
 By supporting alternatives like KOTO, we can do a little to give them options.